 Several workshop/tutorial sessions will be held on the first day, and would offer valuable opportunities for practicing professionals to refresh or upgrade their skills in quality-based IC design techniques, methodologies and tools.
 These sessions are intended to supplement the conference by providing in depth, practical and proven design solutions.
 Workshops/Tutorials will be taught by experts in the field, who are intimately involved with the issues and solutions in their perspective areas, from both industry and academia.
 If interested in offering a tutorial, please send your tutorial proposals to the ISQED workshop/tutorial committee to email@example.com

 The proposal should include:

-You may send your proposal by email as straight text or as an Adobe PDF file.
+You may send your proposal by email as text or as an Adobe PDF file.
 The presentations must be technical, up to date, relevant, and target the design community.
 Marketing presentations will not be accepted.
 In order to meet the conference timeline, we would like to have your proposal no later than Nov.
-26, 2013.
-Please check the the archive section of the web site for a listing of past tutorials.
+22, 2019.
+Please check the archive section of the web site for a listing of past tutorials.